Repulse Dam

-The Repulse Power Station is a conventional hydroelectric power station located in the Central Highlands region of Tasmania, Australia.
-The power station is situated on the Lower River Derwent catchment and is owned and operated by Hydro Tasmania.
+The Repulse Dam is a concrete arch dam with an earth-filled embankment across the Lower River Derwent, located in the Central Highlands region of Tasmania, Australia.
+Completed in 1968, the resultant reservoir, Lake Repulse, was established for the purpose of generating hydro-electric power via the Repulse Power Station, a conventional hydroelectric power station.

-Technical details
+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania.

+Dam and reservoir overview

+The dam wall is 42 m high and 433 m long.
+When full, Lake Repulse has capacity of 15900 ML and covers 153 ha, draw from a catchment area of 2820 km2.
+The single uncontrolled spillway is capable of discharging 3964 m3/s.

+The reservoir receives water from the Catagunya Dam.
+The reservoir is stocked with both brown trout and rainbow trout.
+In 2013, a man was charged under the Fire Service Act 1979 (TAS) after leaving a campfire unattended that resulted in the burning of over 10000 ha of bushland surrounding the reservoir.

+Hydroelectric power station

-Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Repulse Power Station is the eighth power station in the scheme.
-The power station is located aboveground below Lake Repulse, a small storage created by the concrete arched Repulse Dam on the Derwent River.
+Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Repulse Power Station is the eighth power station in the scheme and is located adjacent to the dam wall.
 The facilities at the Repulse Power Station are simple and include the dam, intake structure with intake gate designed to cut off full flow, a short penstock which is integral with the dam, power station building, generator equipment and associated facilities.

 Approved by the Tasmanian Parliament in 1961, the power station was commissioned in 1967 by the Hydro Electric Corporation (TAS).
-The station has a single Boving Kaplan-type turbine with a generating capacity of 29.1 MW of electricity.
+The station has a single Boving Kaplan-type turbine with a generating capacity of 29.1 MW.
 Within the station building, the turbine has a five-bladed runner and concrete spiral casing.
 Pre-stressed cables passing through the stay vanes anchor the spiral casing and form part of the station foundation.
 No inlet valve is installed in the station.
 The station output, estimated to be 153 GWh annually, is fed to TasNetworks' transmission grid via two 11 kV/220 kV Siemens generator transformers to the outdoor switchyard.

+In 2019, Hydro Tasmania announced an upgrade of the power generating infrastructure.

-Water discharged from the Repulse Power Station flows into the River Derwent.
+Water discharged from the Repulse Power Station flows into the River Derwent via the Cluny Lagoon.